Risk Bounds for Over-parameterized Maximum Margin Classification on Sub-Gaussian Mixtures: Main Results

-In this section we further present lower bounds on the population risk achieved by the maximum margin classifier, which demonstrate that our population risk upper bound in Theorem~\ref{thm:BOnew} is tight.
+\paragraph{Population Risk Lower Bound} We further present lower bounds on the population risk achieved by the maximum margin classifier, which demonstrate that our population risk upper bound in Theorem~\ref{thm:BOnew} is tight.
 We have the following theorem.

 \begin{theorem} Consider Gaussian mixture model with covariance matrix $\bSigma$ and mean vectors $\bmu$ and $-\bmu$.
 Suppose that $\tr( \bSigma ) \geq C \max\big\{ n^{3/2} \|\bSigma \|_2, n\| \bSigma \|_F , n\sqrt{\log(n)}\cdot \| \bmu \|_{\bSigma} \big\}$, and $\| \bmu \|_2^2 \geq C \| \bmu \|_{\bSigma}$ for some constant $C$.
 Then there exist absolute constants $C',C''$, such that the following results hold: \begin{enumerate}[leftmargin = *] \item If $ n \| \bmu \|_{\bSigma}^2 \geq C (\| \bSigma \|_F^2 + n \| \bSigma\|_2^2)$, then with probability at least $1 - n^{-1}$,